Gabby-Orr/mud-spring-2019/ShowCodes.md

 kill, there is an exception.
 I did this in the terminal for the player who was attacked when it said that my options were kill and flee.
 I just typed in kill and there was an exception.

+## Show Code #11 on 4/25 (4 of 4 points)

+Code compiles and runs.
+Shortest path appears to work, though there is one extra direction at the end of the list when I try to go to the attic.